Milkshiift/GoofCord/README.md

 ### How do I run GoofCord natively on Wayland?
 - GoofCord should run natively out of the box, but if it doesn't, run with these arguments:
 `--enable-features=UseOzonePlatform --ozone-platform-hint=auto`

+### Why Electron?
+- It's the right tool for this job.
+While Electron may not be the perfect choice for all applications, achieving a user experience on par with the official Discord client inherently requires embedding its web version within a browser/webview.
+Currently, no other frameworks come close to Electron in providing this capability and covering all of GoofCord's needs.

 ### Seeking the Source Code? 🕵️‍♂️
 - You can find our source code on [GitHub](https://github.com/Milkshiift/GoofCord/).